Create feature flags

 Describes how to create and implement feature flags in Optimizely Feature Experimentation.

-Feature flags, also called feature toggles or permission toggles, let you turn certain functionality on and off without deploying code.
-Flags give you full control over the lifecycle of a feature.
-You can
+Feature flags, also called feature toggles, permission toggles, or simply flags, let you turn certain functionality on and off without deploying code.
+They give you full control over the lifecycle of a feature.
+With feature flags, you can:

 Permissions required to create a flag